 2 pounds chicken breasts

-1 cup chicken broth (or 1 cup water & 1 Tablespoon bouillon)
+1 cup chicken broth (or 1 cup water & 1 Tablespoon

 1 onion, chopped